 Just because you’re not Irish doesn’t mean you can’t join in the fun.
-The Irish Fair welcomes all ages and heritages.
-Your four-legged friends are invited, too!
+The Irish Fair welcomes 30,000 people each year of all ages and heritages.

 If you prefer to drive, be advised that parking is limited along Plato Boulevard from Wabasha Street West toward the park.
 Most private businesses near the park will charge a fee to park in their lots.

-Prepare for the event by visiting Saint Paul's many Irish pubs and shops, and don't forget to share all of your photos from the fair with us on Facebook, Instagram and Twitter using the hashtag #MYSAINTPAUL!
+Prepare for the event by visiting Saint Paul's many Irish pubs and shops as well as Irish restaurants, and don't forget to share all of your photos from the fair with us on Facebook, Instagram and Twitter using the hashtag #MYSAINTPAUL!